-- 4.1 In the event that an Eligible Officer who is an Eligible Officer becomes entitled to receive the benefits provided in Appendix B (Executive Layoff Event after a Change in Control of the Company), and the Company determines that such benefits (the "Total Payments") will be subject to the tax (the "Excise Tax") imposed by Section 4999 of the Code, or any similar tax that may hereafter be imposed, the Company shall compute the "Net After-Tax Amount," and the "Reduced Amount," and shall adjust the Total Payments as described below.
+4.1 In the event that an Eligible Officer who is an Eligible Officer becomes entitled to receive the benefits provided in Appendix B (Executive Layoff Event after a Change in Control of the Company), and the Company determines that such benefits (the "Total Payments") will be subject to the tax (the "Excise Tax") imposed by Section 4999 of the Code, or any similar tax that may hereafter be imposed, the Company shall compute the "Net After-Tax Amount," and the "Reduced Amount," and shall adjust the Total Payments as described below.
 The Net After-Tax Amount shall mean the present value of all amounts payable to the Eligible Officer hereunder, net of all federal income, excise and employment taxes imposed on the Eligible Officer by reason of such payments.
-The Reduced Amount shall mean the largest aggregate amount of the Total Payments that if paid to the Eligible Officer would result in the Eligible Officer receiving a Net After-Tax Amount that is equal to or greater than the Net After-Tax Amount that the Eligible Officer would have received if the Total Payments had been made.
-If the Company determines that there is a Reduced Amount, the Total Payments will be reduced to the Reduced Amount.
-Such reduction to the Total Payments shall be made by first reducing or eliminating any cash severance benefits, then by reducing or eliminating any accelerated vesting of stock options where the value of the underlying share of Leidos Holding, Inc. common stock is less than the exercise or strike price of the option ("underwater options"), then by reducing or eliminating any accelerated vesting of options that are not underwater options, then by reducing or eliminating any accelerated vesting of other equity awards, then by reducing or eliminating any other remaining Total Payments, in each case in reverse order beginning with the payments which are to be paid the farthest in time from the date of the transaction triggering the Excise Tax. - 4.2 For purposes of determining whether the Total Payments will be subject to the Excise Tax and the amounts of such Excise Tax and for purposes of determining the Reduced Amount and the Net After-Tax Amount: - (a) Any other payments or benefits received or to be received by the Eligible Officer that are contingent (as determined pursuant to the regulations under Section 280G of the Code) upon the Change in Control of the Company or the Eligible Officer's termination of employment (whether pursuant to the terms of this Plan or any other plan, arrangement, or Plan with the Company, or with any individual, entity, or group of individuals or entities (individually and collectively referred to in this subsection (a) as "Persons") whose actions result in a change in control of the Company or any Person affiliated with the Company or such Persons) shall be treated as "parachute payments" within the meaning of Section 280G(b)(1) of the Code shall be treated as subject to the Excise Tax, unless in the opinion of a tax advisor selected by the Company that is a nationally-recognized accounting firm ("Tax Counsel"), such other payments or benefits (in whole or in part) should be treated by the courts as representing reasonable compensation for services actually rendered (within the meaning of Section 280G(b)(4)(B) of the Code), or otherwise not subject to the Excise Tax; - (b) The amount of the Total Payments that shall be treated as subject to the Excise Tax shall be equal to the lesser of (i) the total amount of the Total Payments; or (ii) the amount of excess parachute payments within the meaning of Section 280G(b)(1) of the Code (after applying clause (a) above);
+The Reduced Amount shall mean the largest aggregate amount of the Total Payments that if paid to the Eligible Officer would result in the Eligible Officer vould have received if the Total Payments that is equal to or greater than the Net After-Tax Amount that the Eligible Officer would have received if the Total Payments had been made.
+If the Company determines that there is a Reduced Amount, the Total Payments while where the value of the underlying share of Leidos Holding, Inc. common stock is less than the exercise or strike price of the option ("underwater options"), then by reducing or eliminating any accelerated vesting of options that are not underwater options, then by reducing or eliminating any accelerated vesting of options that are to be paid the farthest in time from the date of the transaction triggering the Excise Tax.

+4.2 For purposes of determining whether the Total Payments will be subject to the Excise Tax and the amounts of such Excise Tax and for purposes of determining the Reduced Amount and the Net After-Tax Amount:

+(a) Any other payments or benefits received or to be received by the Eligible Officer that are contingent (as determined pursuant to the regulations under Section 280G of the Code) upon the Change in Control of the Company or the Eligible Officer's termination of employment (whether pursuant to the terms of this Plan or any other plan, arrangement, or Plan with the Company, or with any individual, entity, or group of individuals or entities (individually and collectively referred to in this subsection (a) as "Persons") whose actions result in a change in control of the Company or any Person affiliated with the Company or such Persons) shall be treated as "parachute payments" within the meaning of Section 280G(b)(2) of the Code, and all "excess parachute payments" within the meaning of Section 280G(b)(1) of the Code shall be treated as subject to the Excise Tax, unless in the opinion of a tax advisor selected (within the meaning of Section 280G(b)(4)(B) of the Code), or otherwise not subject to the Excise Tax;

+(b) The amount of the Total Payments that shall be treated as subject to the Excise Tax shall be equal to the lesser of (i) the total amount of the Total Payments; or (ii) the amount of excess parachute payments within the meaning of Section 280G(b)(1) of the Code (after applying clause (a) above);